 A custom event can be anything from a shop opening to an art exhibition.
 You can host product demonstrations in a hotel suite or hold seminars in a meeting room.
 You can devise a roadshow or hold an open house at your premises.
 In short, you can create an event that exactly matches your needs and the needs of your target market.

 Holding your own event enables you to reach prospective customers direct.
 This can be useful if your products are usually sold through a network of distributors.
-As well as showing off your wares, customers can meet the person behind the product, whether you are an artist, an inventor or an entrepreneur.
+As well as showing off your wares, customers can meet the person behind the product, whether you're an artist, an inventor or an entrepreneur.

 Tailor-made events are useful to demonstrate expertise.
 Law firms, accountancy firms and financial advisors, for example, can attract potential clients by holding seminars that explain issues and offer solutions.